geniv/nette-translator/README.md

         - %appDir%/../vendor/geniv  # first vendor
         - %appDir%
         - %appDir%/presenters/CustomTranslation.neon
+    excludePath:
+        - CustomTranslation.neon
 ```

-`path` is configure for system search default translations.
+`searchPath` is configure for system search default translations.
 Default translation system has name convection `*Translation.neon`, eg: `AppTranslation.neon`
 Names in dirs are sort with function natsort().
-It is possible set manual file.
+It is possible add custom default translate file.
+`excludePath` is only exclude in search dirs in `searchPath`.
 This neon file has format: `myIndent: "MyDefaultMessage"`

 ##### WARNING: The identification index should not be the same as the translation itself.